AnnikaSimonsen/IcelandicDyslexiaClassifier/README.md

 There are two scripts in this repository:

 icelandic_dyslexia_sklearn.py: logistics regression and svm models (using TF-IDF features) for General vs Dyslexia, General vs Dyslexia excluding punctuation error codes and General vs Dyslexia excluding all error codes.
 Furtheremore, the same setup is created for Children vs Dyslexia.
+The performance of the models varies from 0.67 to 0.87 F1-score.

 Icebert_icelandic_dyslexia_sklearn.py: this is a script for a logistic regression models trained on General vs Dyslexia using IceBERT sentence embeddings.
 This is a separate script, because it cannot be run without a powerful GPU.
+This model achieved a 0.77 F1-score, 0.71 precision and 0.84 recall.